njonsson/autoloaded/README.md

 module MyAwesomeGem

-  Autoloaded.module do |autoloaded|
+  Autoloaded.module do |autoloading|
     # The following code is not actually very useful since the installed location
     # of a RubyGem varies with the operating system and user preferences.
 How to
     # compute the path properly is outside the scope of this readme and is left
     # as an exercise for the reader.
-    autoloaded.from '/absolute/path/to/my_awesome_gem'
+    autoloading.from '/absolute/path/to/my_awesome_gem'
   end

 end